chef-boneyard/chef-web-docs-2016/README.md

 chef_master -- the main set of documentation about the current versions of the chef-client, Ohai, the Open Source Chef Server, and the Enterprise Chef Server. http://docs.opscode.com

+client -- the main set of documentation about the current version of the chef-client. http://docs.opscode.com/client/

-docs_oec -- a filtered set of documentation about the current versions of the chef-client, Ohai, and the Enterprise Chef Server. http://docs.opscode.com/enterprise/
+docs_oec -- a filtered set of documentation about the current version of the Enterprise Chef Server. http://docs.opscode.com/enterprise/

-docs_osc -- a filtered set of documentation about the current versions of the chef-client, Ohai, and the Open Source Chef Server. http://docs.opscode.com/enterprise/
+docs_osc -- a filtered set of documentation about the current version of the Open Source Chef Server. http://docs.opscode.com/open_source/

-These three sets of docs are actively maintained and in many places are identical (because the functionality is the same).
+These sets of docs are actively maintained and in many places are identical (because the functionality is the same).
 Only where there is some divergence---some knife commands, server functionality, and so on---is there a difference in the documentation.

 docs_all -- a filtered set of the main set of documentation that a) has a single-page flat structure (including a flat table of contents) and b) consolidates much of the information in the main doc set into a smaller collection of longer pages.
 Some of the most popular pages in all of chef-docs land are found here, such as http://docs.opscode.com/chef/resources.html, http://docs.opscode.com/chef/dsl_recipe.html, and http://docs.opscode.com/chef/knife.html. http://docs.opscode.com/chef/